dronekit/dronekit-python/example/README.md

 You can use DroneAPI with either a physical vehicle (pixhawk, Iris, etc...) or a simulated vehicle.
 For instructions on using our simulator see this [link](http://dev.ardupilot.com/wiki/simulation-2/setting-up-sitl-using-vagrant/).

-FIXME - explain that the demos build on each other, so go in sequence
+These demos build on each other, so it is best to start with demo 0 and after you work through that move on to the next demo.
+As you experiment with these demos it is probably helpful to refer to the python API [documentation](https://diydrones.github.io/droneapi-python/).

 ## Demo 0: Hello world